Giotrif (Afatinib Dimaleate)

 How It Works

-Giotrif blocks the activity of proteins from the ErbB family, including Epidermal Growth Factor Receptor (EGFR).
-These proteins are involved in cancer cell growth and spread.
-By blocking these proteins, Giotrif stops cancer cells from growing and multiplying.
+Giotrif works by blocking the activity of proteins in the ErbB family, including the Epidermal Growth Factor Receptor (EGFR), which are involved in the growth and spread of cancer cells.

 How to Take Giotrif